corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/operations/deployment/hsm-deployment.md

 ## Securosys Primus X

-Corda Enterprise nodes can be configured to store their legal identity keys in [Securosys Primus X](https://www.securosys.ch/product/high-availability-high-performance-hardware-security-module) HSMs running firmware version 2.7.4.
+Corda: Enterprise Edition  nodes can be configured to store their legal identity keys in [Securosys Primus X](https://www.securosys.ch/product/high-availability-high-performance-hardware-security-module) HSMs running firmware version 2.7.4.

 In the `node.conf`, the `cryptoServiceName` needs to be set to “PRIMUS_X”, and `cryptoServiceConf` should contain the path to a configuration file, the content of which is explained further down.